Below, we’ve captured the most common tips and tricks to ensure your GPS Location Monitoring stays accurate and enabled.

 We know people need to use their phones all day and remain accountable, and because of this, battery life is an incredibly important consideration for our customers and our app.

-To reduce battery life, Accountable2You simply asks your phone “where are you now?” every 500 meters.
+To reduce battery usage, Accountable2You simply asks your phone “where are you now?” every 500 meters.
 A2U’s ability to place your phone on a map is based exclusively on the device’s ability to accurately trilaterate its position within a few seconds.
 Newer, well-equipped devices typically have no trouble achieving this accuracy, yet some older or budget devices sometimes struggle to keep up.

 These kinds of limitations mentioned above are, regrettably, outside of our control.
 If you have any questions along the way, please do email us at email@example.com